aheil/hhn-webdev/docs/syllabus.md

 ## Assignments

 There are 6 labs and a final project.
-Labs will look like real word tasks.
+Labs will look like real world tasks.
 All lab have to be done in pair-programming.
 The final project will be submitted by 2-3 pairs (4-6 students) and presented to the class.

 ## Grading